mkdocs/mkdocs/docs/user-guide/custom-themes.md

 When `include_search_page` is set to `false` or not defined, it is expected that the theme provide some other mechanisms for displaying search results.
-For example, the `mkdocs` theme displays results on any page via a modal.
+For example, the `elstir` theme displays results on any page via a modal.

 ### search_index_only